shashwatak/satellite-js/src-cpp/README.md

 Areas to experiment:
 - structure of arrays vs array of structures
-- branch hinting (isn't supported by emscripten as of 4.0 but should land at some point)
 - sgp4 can't be vectorized automatically because it contains multiple uncountable cycles, so either:
   - try to vectorize by hand
   - move uncountable loops away from the main function body, calculate separately, and let the rest be vectorized automatically

+Tested but appeared to have no benefit:
-- batching calculations (calculate a small portion of satellites across multiple calculators thus never leave CPU cache for them)
+- batching calculations (calculate a small portion of satellites across multiple calculators thus never leave CPU cache for them): tested using batches ranging from 4 to 2048 items, benchmarks appear to be identical

+Watch for Emscripten side developments on:
+- [branch hinting](https://github.com/emscripten-core/emscripten/issues/25059) (isn't supported by emscripten as of 5.0.1 but should land at some point)
+- [nested loop vectorization](https://github.com/emscripten-core/emscripten/issues/26322) (very limited support by LLVM and currently not very useful)

+Also watch for WebAssembly state in general to see what can be used for the WASM build.